ariannab/toyproject/README.md

     at org.junit.Assert.fail(Assert.java:88)
     at org.junit.Assert.assertTrue(Assert.java:41)
 ```
-Which means Randoop fed with the Jdoctor specifications was able to detect the bug on the postcondition.
+Which means Randoop fed with the Toradocu specifications was able to detect the bug on the postcondition.